 Ceramide phosphorylethanolamine, the sphingolipid analogue of phosphatidylethanolamine, is a component of the lipids of insects, some fresh water invertebrates and many species of bacteria (where it is often accompanied by ceramide phosphorylglycerol), but it is present at trace levels only in mammalian cells.
 As an example, it is one of the main sphingolipid in Drosophila melanogaster, where d14:1 and d16:1 are the main long-chain bases.
 The insect species, Manduca sexta, contains tetradecasphing-4,6-dienine as a major sphingoid base component, together with 18:0, 20:0, 22:0 and 24:0 fatty acids.
 Ceramide phosphorylethanolamine has also been fully characterized in three species of plant fungal pathogens (Oomycetes); the fatty acid and long-chain bases components vary with species, and for example one contains phytosphingosine and another an unusual branched-trienoic base.
 A phosphonolipid analogue is found in certain organisms.
 In addition to ceramide phosphorylethanolamine, the protozoan parasite Trypanosoma brucei contains sphingomyelin and ceramide phosphorylinositol.

 In insects, CDP-ethanolamine is the donor of the head group for ceramide phosphorylethanolamine synthesis (akin to phospholipid biosynthesis by the Kennedy pathway).
-However, in mammalian cells synthesis occurs in the endoplasmic reticulum with a distinctive synthase but by a similar mechanism to that of sphingomyelin, i.e. by transfer of phosphorylethanolamine from phosphatidylethanolamine to ceramide.
+However, in mammalian cells synthesis occurs in the endoplasmic reticulum with a distinctive synthase (SMS related protein) but by a similar mechanism to that of sphingomyelin, i.e. by transfer of phosphorylethanolamine from phosphatidylethanolamine to ceramide.
 Sphingomyelin synthase 2 may also produce some ceramide phosphorylethanolamine.
-Although the lipid never accumulates in membranes, it appears to be important as a regulator of ceramide homeostasis.
+Although the lipid never accumulates in membranes, the process appears to be important as a regulator of ceramide homeostasis.

 Ceramide phosphorylglycerol has long been known as a constituent of the membranes of anaerobic bacteria of the genus Bacteriodes.
 More recently, an unusual form of it was identified is the most abundant lipid in the oral pathogen Porphyromonas gingivalis (illustrated).